shanwhite/shanwhite/README.md

 ## Hey there! 👋

-I'm Shan, a Computer Science & Multimedia student based in Ireland.
+I'm Shan, a penultimate Computer Science & Multimedia undergraduate based in Ireland.

 <!--
 **shanwhite/shanwhite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.